ttungl/HeteroArchGen4M2S/README.md

 	* For benchmarks, you need to modify the name of specific benchmark you want to run, and modify the command line of this benchmark and its path in `create_shell_script` file.

 	* For network topologies, HeteroArchGen4M2S currently supports three types of network, including `2D-Mesh`, `customized 2D-Mesh`, and `2D-Torus`.
-The next version will be updated with `3D-Mesh` for 3D-DRAM-stack and `HMC` (micron).
+For `customized 2D-Mesh`, you need to specify the paths for local links and hybrid links in your network, as well as their linkwidths.

+3. After modifying `create_sim_configs_files.py`:

+	* Run `\HeteroArchGen4M2S$ python create_sim_configs_files.py` to generate the configuration files.

+	* Checking the configuration files in the `configs` folder.

+	* A shell script (`.sh`) has also been generated in the `run_simulation_files` folder.
+The shell script looks like as below.

+		> m2s --x86-sim detailed --x86-report HeteroArchGen4M2S/results/blackscholes_pipeline.out --mem-report HeteroArchGen4M2S/results/blackscholes_mem.out --x86-config ./HeteroArchGen4M2S/configs/x86_cpuconfig --si-sim detailed --si-config ./HeteroArchGen4M2S/configs/si_gpuconfig --mem-config ./HeteroArchGen4M2S/configs/memconfig --net-config ./HeteroArchGen4M2S/configs/netconfig --x86-max-inst 100000000 --net-report blackscholes_net_report.out blackscholes 16 in_4K.txt prives.txt data-small

+	* `cd ..` to `multi2sim-5.0` directory.

+	* `./HeteroArchGen4M2S/run_simulation_files/run-sim-16-CPU-16-SouthernIslands-GPU-benchmark-blacksholes.sh`

+4. To check the results, all of them are in the `results` folder, including:

+	* `blacksholes_mem.out`

+	* `blacksholes_pipeline.out`

+	* With `net-l2-mm_blacksholes_net_report.out`, it is saved under the `multi2sim-5.0` directory, so just copy into the `results` folder.

+5. To read the results:

+	* Make sure you are in `/HeteroArchGen4M2S` folder.

+	* Run `python read_results.py`, the total cycles and network performance results are saved in `results` folder, under the names: `blacksholes_totalCycles.out` and `blacksholes_network_performance.out`.

+6. To get the dynamic power from McPAT.

+	* Run `.xml` file with the `blacksholes_pipeline.out`.

+	*

 Now you are ready to go.
-Hack the code and have fun!

-##Several claims:
+Happy hacking the code!

+##Claims:

 We would like to thank the open source multi2sim community.

-This work is inspired by [M2StoMcPAT](http://www.ece.umd.edu/~cserafy1/index.htm), but implemented completely in Python.
+This work is inspired by [M2StoMcPAT](http://www.ece.umd.edu/~cserafy1/index.htm) in Matlab, but implemented completely in Python.

 		Tung Thanh Le
 		ttungl at gmail dot com